Biology definition of organism: a living thing that has an organized structure, can react to stimuli, reproduce, grow, adapt, and maintain homeostasis

 Till now, how life began is still unclear.
 There are several theories suggesting how life on earth came about.
 For instance, in Abiogenesis, it suggests that life originated from non-living matter and the process that made it happen likely took several billion years.

-The primitive earth is depicted as a primordial soup.
-It was likened to a soup because the earth could have been an aqueous habitat containing various compounds, especially RNA.
+The primitive earth is depicted as primordial soup.
+It was likened to the soup because the earth could have been an aqueous habitat containing various compounds, especially RNA.

 In the RNA world hypothesis, it presumes that the primordial life was RNA-based.
 This is because RNA is a molecule that can act as genetic material and at the same time as a catalyst.
 Recently, NASA speculated that the meteorites that fell on earth from outer space could have been the source of the building blocks of RNA (as well as DNA).
 This presumption is due to the nucleobases that they found in meteorites.
-(1) It may be that the earliest organisms were lacking organelles, and therefore were prokaryotes.
+(Ref.
+1) This could mean that the earliest organisms were lacking organelles and therefore were prokaryotes.

 Organelles probably came about from a symbiosis between a smaller cell and a bigger cell.
 The smaller cell might have transformed into semi-autonomous organelles, such as a mitochondrion or a chloroplast.
 One of the tell-tale signs that this might be true is the resemblance of the 70S ribosomes of mitochondria to those of the prokaryotes.

 The hypothetical primordial organism from where all life on earth descended is referred to as the Last Universal Common Ancestor (LUCA).
 This common ancestor might have existed some 3.5 to 3.8 billion years ago (Paleoarchean era).
-(2, 3)
+(Ref.
+2, 3)

 - NASA – NASA Researchers: DNA Building Blocks Can Be Made in Space.
 (2011, January 1).
 Retrieved from Link